When I started in digital marketing:

 A lot of marketing agencies peddle their domain knowledge in SEO, paid traffic, website UX, and the rest.
 But very few seem to connect that knowledge with the ability to persuade.

-My consultancy focuses on content formats that afford maximum opportunity for persuasion: your website and your email list.
+My consultancy focuses on assets that give you an unfair advantage: your data, your website and your email list.

-These are platforms as old as the internet itself.
+These are assets as old as the internet itself.
 Hard-coded into the world wide web.

-They also happen to be platforms that you OWN, which means less Goobook Marketing, less $$$ investment, and less hustling.
+They also happen to be assets that you OWN, which means less hussling with Goobook Marketing.